betaflight/betaflight.com/docs/wiki/guides/current/Barometer.md

 Barometers measure air pressure to determine altitude.
 They are highly sensitive, responding to a breath of air, and are very temperature sensitive.
 Typically they incorporate accurate temperature sensors to provide compensation.

+Betaflight uses Barometer data to help determine the altitude of the craft, relative to the take-off point, assist with altitude control in GPS Rescue.

 In most cases, Betaflight should detect the barometer automatically.

 Barometers are much more useful for relative altitude changes than for absolute altitude measurement.
 A modern barometer chip like the Infineon DPS368 can detect very small altitude changes (less than 10cm), with good noise suppression, and update those values at 40Hz.